 ANALYSIS OF FIRST 5 INGREDIENTS

-Whitefish: Good alternative to standard meats.
-4 stars
+Whitefish: 4 stars.
+A good alternative to standard meats.

-Sweet Potatoes: Very good alternative to regular potatoes because they have a lower glycemic index.
+Sweet Potatoes: 3 stars.
+A very good alternative to regular potatoes, because sweet potatoes have a lower glycemic index.
 Sweet potatoes add carbohydrates to increase energy levels in cats and they offer good nutrients.
 Sweet potatoes contain less sugar than beets.
-Incorporating carbohydrates to a cat’s diet means the pet needs to increase its activity level.
-3 stars
+Incorporating carbohydrates into a cat’s diet means the pet needs to increase its activity level.